Turkey Wild Rice Soup

 Olive Oil: You can substitute avocado oil, butter, or ghee.

-Veggies– Feel free to add more veggies!
-The more veggies the more nutrients.
-You can add chopped zucchini, kale, crushed tomatoes, or spinach to this recipe too!
+Veggies: Feel free to add more veggies!
+The more veggies, the more nutrients.
+You can add chopped zucchini, kale, crushed tomatoes, or spinach to this recipe, too!

 Can I substitute white rice for wild rice in soup?
 Yes, you can substitute white rice in this recipe.
 The rice may take a little less time to cook, but it will be just as delicious!
+However, wild rice blend is lower in calories and higher in nutrients than white rice.

 Broth: Any broth or stock (broth and stock are the same) can be used in any soup recipe.
 Turkey Broth, Beef Broth, Chicken Broth, or vegetable broth all work interchangeably.
 I always use low or no-salt broth.